cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

-The core RSA Blind Signature Protocol is a two-party protocol between a client and server where they interact to compute `sig = Sign(skS, msg)`, where `msg` is the private message to be signed, and `skS` is the server's private key.
-In this protocol, the server learns nothing of `msg`, whereas the client learns `sig` and nothing of `skS`.
+The core RSA Blind Signature Protocol is a two-party protocol between a client and server where they interact to compute `sig = Sign(skS, msg)`, where `msg` is the private message to be signed provided by the client, and `skS` is the signing key provided by the server.
+Upon completion of this protocol, the server learns nothing, whereas the client learns `sig`.
+In particular, this means the server learns nothing of `msg` and the client learns nothing of `skS`.

 The protocol consists of three functions -- Blind, BlindSign, and Finalize -- and requires one round of interaction between client and server.
 Let `msg` be the private input message